 What just happened

 It’s a small but significant tweak.
 Just fulfilling your obligations to a minimum degree is never enough.
-The only reason we might be tempted to give them high marks is because you have never had a different experience.
-As a result, their expectations are at rock bottom and are just thrilled that your expectations were met.
+The only reason we might be tempted to give them high marks is that you have never had a different experience.
+As a result, their expectations are at rock bottom, and are just thrilled that your expectations were met.

 The definition of excellent customer service